 What is jaundice?

+Jaundice can mostly be noticed in the skin and in the whites of the eyes.
 The whites of the eyes are often the first tissues that are noticed to be turning yellow.
 If the bilirubin level is only mildly high then the eyes might be the only part of the body where you can detect a yellow colour.
-With higher levels of bilirubin, the skin also becomes yellow.
+Yellowing of the skin can be seen when there are higher levels of bilirubin.

 Newborn babies have more red blood cells than adults have and the red blood cells don't last as long.
 When the red blood cells are broken down, a substance called bilirubin is made.
 The bilirubin is made too quickly for the liver to break it all down, so the level of bilirubin increases.
 It is the increased level of bilirubin that causes jaundice.